-This Joint Ph.D.
-Program in Urban Systems, Doctoral Student Handbook, has been compiled for reference to assist students to understand and function in three complex and sometimes perplexing academic systems, New Jersey Institute of Technology-Rutgers University, Newark-University of Medicine and Dentistry of New Jersey.
+This Doctoral Student Handbook for the Ph.D.
+Program in Urban Systems has been compiled to help students understand and function in three complex and sometimes perplexing academic systems: New Jersey Institute of Technology-Rutgers University, Newark-University of Medicine and Dentistry of New Jersey.